1. Fairtrade is the only certification scheme with a minimum price

-2. Fairtrade Premium totalled €31.3 million in 2017
+2. Fairtrade Premium for banana farmers and workers totalled £114 million

-Banana farmers and workers received €31.3 million in Fairtrade Premiums in 2017, an increase of 10% from the previous year.
 Fairtrade Premium is an additional sum of money which goes into a communal fund for workers and farmers to use to improve their social, economic and environmental conditions.

-7. Bananas have tons of health benefits
+3. Bananas have tonnes of health benefits

 Bananas are loaded with potassium, which helps regulate heart function and blood pressure.
 Potassium-rich foods help to lower blood pressure and protect against heart disease and strokes.
 Nutritional and tasty!

-9. You can use banana skins to shine your shoes
+6. You can use banana skins to shine your shoes

 The potassium found in bananas is a key ingredient in shoe polish.
 Simply peel your banana and use the inner lining of the skin to rub all over your shoes.
 Buff up afterwards with a soft cloth.

-10. 47% of bananas grown worldwide are Cavendish
+11. 47% of bananas grown worldwide are Cavendish

-Before the 1950s, the Gros Michel variety dominated the export market, but was wiped out due to its susceptibility to Tropical Race 1 (TR1), also known as Panama disease.
-At this time, farmers turned to the more reliable Cavendish, though deemed less tasty.
-The Cavendish, however, no longer remains immune to Tropical Race…
+Before the 1950s, the Gros Michel variety was the world’s favourite banana, but it was wiped out due to its susceptibility to Tropical Race 1 (TR1), also known as Panama disease.
+Farmers turned to the more reliable Cavendish, although today it no longer remains immune to Panama disease…

-11. Panama disease is a major threat to the banana trade
+12. Panama disease is a major threat to the banana trade

-The current strain of the Panama disease – Tropical Fusarium 4 (TR4) – attacks Cavendish bananas and some 10,000 hectares of Cavendish have already been destroyed.
-TR4 has already hit Asia, and the first confirmed case in Colombia was found in 2019.
+TR4 originated in Asia and is now found in many parts of the world, including Latin America.
+Colombia had their first confirmed case in 2019 and Peru in 2021.
 This is of great concern to Fairtrade banana growers, as 90% of all Fairtrade bananas come from Latin America and the Caribbean.
 Scientists are attempting to create a robust variety that could replace the current crop.